pendo-io/pendo-mobile-sdk/android/pnddocs/flutter-android.md

         ],);
     ```

     >The Pendo SDK uses the `Route` name to uniquely identify each `Route`.
-For the best practice please make sure to provide each route with unique name in the `RouteSettings`.<br>
+For the best practice please make sure to provide each route with unique name in the `RouteSettings`.
+That should also be applied to the `showModalBottomSheet` api.<br>

     When using `GoRouter`, apply the `addPendoListenerToDelegate` to your `GoRouter` instance. <br>
     Make sure to add it once (e.g adding it in the build method will be less desired)<br>